The Radio-Rem Emanator (ca. 1920)

 |According to the manufacturer's

 literature, "the strength of the charge may be easily controlled.
 Each rod

 will yield 100 Mache units."
 "Inasmuch as water charged with emanation

 by means of one RADIO-REM rod in the manner previously described contains

 100 Mache units, each daily dose (two bottles) supplies 200 Mache units, an

 amount comparing favorably with that furnished by the stronger radio-active

 Several versions of the Radio-rem outfit were sold.
-The Radio-Rem C (8 bottle) version yielding 200 Mache units/day (the one shown here) was the cheapest at $15.
-In addition, four two-bottle versions were sold:
+The Radio-Rem C eight-bottle version (shown above) yielded 200 Mache units/day and was the cheapest at $15.
+Four different two-bottle versions were sold.